Quantum proper time: A Finsler space from entropy and purity: Introduction

+Geodesic motion of a quantum system in a background spacetime provides a tractable setting in which to investigate the interplay between quantum mechanics, gravitation, and quantum information.
+Compared with full quantum gravity, this problem remains sufficiently structured to permit detailed analysis while still capturing key conceptual tensions that any consistent quantum description of spacetime must address.
+From the perspective of quantum information, as we show in this work, this setting reveals that entropy, purity, and entanglement can be incorporated into a canonical geometric framework alongside classical phase-space variables.
+These quantities are influenced by relativistic and gravitational effects and, in turn, contribute to an effective description of motion.
+We show that this interplay is governed by an underlying Poisson structure in which entropy and purity arise as Casimir invariants, placing them within the same geometric framework as classical position and momentum.

+The departure point for our description is the general relativistic notion of a test particle specified by its phase-space coordinates $(x^a, p_a)$.
+This system's motion between timelike events follows from the geometric principle of proper time.
+General relativity is sensitive only to the classical state of motion and measures the proper time interval as the square root of a position-dependent quadratic form of the classical tangent vectors,

+This quadratic structure defines a pseudo-Riemannian geometry on spacetime.
+A natural question is whether general relativity---or at least the geometric principle of proper time---may be generalized to describe the motion of quantum systems.

+The answer initially appears to be in the negative.
+A quantum system is not characterized by a single phase-space point.
+Instead, fluctuations contribute to the energy expectation value and therefore act as an effective gravitational source.
+Such effects have been incorporated in previous approaches, for example through path-integral formulations in which propagation is expressed as a sum over trajectories weighted around classical geodesics~\cite{HistoriesRelPart,PathIntPart,DynTheoryCurved}, and through semiclassical (WKB) expansions in which the phase defines classical geodesics while amplitude corrections are transported along them~\cite{SpinMotion}.

+These approaches reduce quantum dynamics to families of classical trajectories, each equipped with a classical proper time, rather than introducing a single intrinsic geometric object replacing proper time for quantum systems.
+It remains unclear whether a framework exists in which quantum properties directly enter the geometry governing motion, generalizing Eq.~(\ref{classicalProperTime}).
+A genuinely geometric formulation of quantum dynamics may help identify the structural requirements of a quantum theory of gravity.

-with a radicand quadratic in the tangent vectors.
-In a recent paper \cite{QuantumProperTime}, we showed how formal derivations of proper time measured by quantum clocks in a variety of states can be described, at least to first order in a semiclassical expansion, by extending the Riemannian geometry over additional degrees of freedom that include fluctuation terms in the metric coefficients.
-The result is an extension of the classical metric $g_{ab}$ to a quasiclassical metric $g_{\bar{a}\bar{b}}$ that amends the classical coefficients by $\hbar$-terms and introduces new dimensions for fluctuation variables.
-The quasiclassical metric determines not only motion of expectation values in space-time but also the simultaneous evolution of the underlying quantum state.
-Since quantum fluctuations appear in the energy expectation value of a moving object, they have gravitational effects and contribute to geodesic motion and time dilation.
+In a recent paper \cite{QuantumProperTime}, we initiated a program aimed at developing such a geometric framework for quantum proper time.
+There we showed that to first order in a semiclassical expansion quantum proper time can be obtained by extending classical Riemannian geometry to include degrees of freedom associated with quantum fluctuations.
+This extension replaces the classical metric $g_{ab}$ with a quasiclassical metric $g_{\bar{a}\bar{b}}$ that amends the classical coefficients by $\hbar$-terms and introduces new dimensions for fluctuation variables.
+The resulting quasiclassical metric determines not only the motion of expectation values in spacetime, but also the simultaneous evolution of the underlying quantum state.